aparande/DFT-Speaker-Identification/README.md

 ## Classification
 1. Process the data
-2. Use the KNN classifier to determine how likely it is that the sample belongs to each speaker.
-If the model's confidence is less than a particular threshold, return unidentified
+2. Use the KNN classifier (with cosine similarity as a metric) to determine how likely it is that the sample belongs to each speaker.
+3. If the model's confidence is less than a particular threshold, return unidentified